 Housing & Facilities

 The Universidad Torcuato Di Tella is a non-residential campus.
 The International Programs Office at UTDT provides all accepted students with housing listings including homestays, shared apartments and student residences.
-Also, exchange students are encouraged to find roommates and obtain housing recommendations from previous students through the Office’s Facebook.
+Also, exchange students are encouraged to find roommates through the Whatsapp group of incoming students.
 Each student is responsible for finding his/her accommodation.

-Students also have access to the university library which is open Monday through Friday 8:00am-10:00pm and Saturday from 9:00am-2:00pm.
+Students also have access to the university library which is open Monday through Friday 8:00am-8:30pm and Saturday from 9:00am-12:00pm.

 Please reference the below budget which is from a previous year and that will be updated when necessary.

 UTDT also provides visa guidance for admitted students.